AdobeDocs/experience-platform.en/help/catalog/catalog-faq.md

 +++Answer

 Yes, you can apply different retention policies for the data lake and Profile Service.
-However, the expiration value for Profile Service **must not** be shorter than the one set for the data lake.

 +++